 Bradley posits that while communities once relied on families, churches, and civic institutions to hold people accountable for their actions, government stepped in as those social institutions broke down.
 Society now expects the criminal justice system to provide the accountability once represented by social institutions.

-The toll our criminal justice system takes on families is a topic Bradley talked to me about for some time.
+The toll our criminal justice system takes on families is a topic Bradley talked about for some time.
 “There are of course social and moral economic costs of overcriminalization.
 What are we losing, and what happens to those men and women—and neighborhoods—who all go through cycles of incarcerations?
 Of men, particularly fathers, being removed from their families?”

 “We have to make sure that punishments fit the crimes and that if we’re going to lock someone up, it has to be for a really good reason because of those costs.”